sungwoncho/feedy/README.md

 ## Configuration

 `config/initializers/feedy.rb` holds configuration values.

 Change them to customize the engine's behavior.
 Don't forget to restart your server after making any changes.

 ## Contributing

 Pull requests and issues are welcomed.

+### Future roadmap and todos

+* Add authentication for feedback views
+* Paginate the feedbacks
+* Customizable feedback inputs